sgiehl/piwik-plugin-ReferrersManager/README.md

 ## Description

-This plugin allows to view and manage search engines and social networks that are recognized with piwik.
+This plugin allows to view and manage custom search engines and social networks that are recognized with piwik.

+### Features

+- Shows a list of all search engines and social networks defined in Piwik core.
+- Abillity to manage custom search engines and social networks
+- Abillity to disable/enable Piwik's default social network list

 ## Changelog